QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Design of the Simulation Experiment

-Split the experiment into different groups, each with specific parameters changed, and run batch simulations.
+Split the experiment into different groups, each with specific parameters changed, and run batch simulations.// #simInfo
-// #simInfo

 == Run the ABM Model